semgrep/semgrep/README.md

 ### Pattern Syntax Teaser

-One of the most unique and useful things about `semgrep` is how easy it is to write and iterate on queries.
+One of the most unique and useful things about Semgrep is how easy it is to write and iterate on queries.

 The goal is to make it as *easy as possible* to go from an idea in your head to finding the code patterns you intend to.

 **Example**: Let's say you want to find all calls to a function named `exec`, and you don't care about the arguments.
-With `semgrep`, you could simply supply the pattern `exec(...)` and you'd match:
+With Semgrep, you could simply supply the pattern `exec(...)` and you'd match:

 ~~~python
 # Simple cases grep could find